In the thick of it: a study of hair and its intersections with identity, politics, and culture.

 This interdisciplinary seminar invites paper submissions on diverse topics of hair and haircare, that will discuss hair in its relationship to culture and identity.
 The ways hair is influenced by social and political regulations, and how hair is represented and manifested in world literature and art are of particular interest.
 Let’s discuss hair in its gender and cultural diversity.

-Please submit an abstract of 250-300 words and a short bio through the ACLA website https://www.acla.org/annual-meeting between Thursday, August 30, at 12 noon EST and Thursday, September 20, at 9 a.m.
-EST. Email email@example.com any questions.
+Please submit an abstract of 200-250 words (please note that ACLA submission website allows to submit only 1500 characters, including spaces ) for a 20-minute presentation, and a short bio through the ACLA website https://www.acla.org/annual-meeting between Thursday, August 30, at 12 noon EST and Thursday, September 20, at 9 a.m.
+EST. Email firstname.lastname@example.org any questions.

 Link to the original call for papers:www.acla.org/thick-it-study-hair-and-its-intersections-identity-politics....
 (If the link doesn't redirect you automatically, please copy and paste in your browser.
 Sorry for inconvenience)